Learn more about BrainStore's mindset

 We start with collecting information with quantitative goals - we extract what looks most promising - and decide which avenues to pursue.

-We search for, and treasure broadly accepted ideas and strongly polarizing ideas.
+We search for and treasure broadly accepted ideas and strongly polarizing ideas.

 We are highly attracted to environments of uncertainty.
 We like to move out of our comfort zone.
 We love to experiment and improve our skills.
 We ask questions and don't guess.
 We know that we don't know.

 We work hard - we play hard.
-We know how important soft factors (food, drinks, smiles) are to change work.
+We know how critical soft factors (food, drinks, smiles) are to change work.
 Great ideas happen when fear is absent.
 Change and innovation need space and a playful approach.
 We celebrate failure and celebrate success.
 Both are very unusual for the Swiss.

 In everything we do, we want to integrate humans with multiple viewpoints.
 We know that the integration of multiple viewpoints and opinions is key to successful change work.
 And we work hard to get all the stakeholder's buy-in.
 We are sensitive to cultural differences.